 6. Establish a follow-up procedure for customers who miss payments.

 The more quickly you follow up on a missed payment, the better your chance of getting paid.
 So set up a system for flagging late payments if you need to and a standard procedure for contacting the customer or client when his or her payment is late.

 Nowadays, there are many channels that you can use to contact the customer.
 However, some are more effective than others.
-If time allows, I recommend starting out with a phone call to "touch base" with the customer or client.
+If time allows, start with a phone call to "touch base" with the customer or client.
 You want to come across as friendly and polite, not threatening in any way.
 Sometimes the person has just forgotten or missed seeing a bill and a quick phone call is all it takes – meaning you get paid and you don’t have to go through any of the rest of the collections procedure.